-- the addition of one year to the registration period of a domain name, limited to the 10 year maximum; and - placing of locks to prevent transform operations being performed, other than to restore a domain name as allowed by the URS system.

-At the expiration of the registration period, a domain name is not automatically renewed, but proceeds to the Redemption state and is not eligible for restoration.
+- The addition of one year to the registration period of a domain name, limited to the 10 year maximum. - Placing of locks to prevent transform operations being performed, other than to restore a domain name as allowed by the Uniform Rapid Suspension system. - At the expiration of the registration period, a domain name is not automatically renewed, but proceeds to the Redemption state and is not eligible for restoration.